maha-veer/ludo-game/README.md

 - **JavaScript DOM Manipulation**: For enabling dynamic interactions with the webpage.
 - **Dice Images and Sounds**: For enhancing the gaming experience with custom visuals and audio.

-### Give a minute and appreciate if you like my work.
-Give ⭐ to this repo on github if you like this repo.
+#### Please take a moment to appreciate my work.
+If you like this repo, kindly give it a ⭐ on GitHub.